-In order to make a smart investment, you don’t have to purchase the most exquisite and unique gem out there.
+In order to make a smart investment, you don’t have to purchase the most exquisite gem out there.

 Depending on your budget consider the following factors when purchasing an investment diamond.